luiscastro193/recorder/README.md

 # recorder
 Simple screen recorder.
-You can use FFmpeg to fix the metadata:
+You can use FFmpeg to fix the metadata if needed:
 ```shell
 ffmpeg -i recording.webm -c copy recording_fixed.webm
 ```